Georgian wine PDO

 Geography & climate

-The Khvanchkara PDO covers the villages of Khvanchkara, Bugeuli, and Chrebalo in the Ambrolauri municipality of Racha, at elevations of 450-750 meters above sea level.
-The vineyards stretch along the left bank of the Rioni River, on steep, sun-drenched slopes with light sandy-clay soils rich in carbonates.
+The Khvanchkara PDO includes the villages of Khvanchkara, Bugeuli, and Chrebalo in the Ambrolauri municipality.
+Vineyards are planted at elevations between 450 and 750 meters above sea level on steep slopes along the left bank of the Rioni River.

 Authorized grape varieties